ARMmbed/mbed-os/features/FEATURE_BLE/targets/TARGET_CORDIO/doc/PortingGuide.md

 } // namespace ble
 ```

 ##### Initialization process

-The initialization/termination process is achieved by the couple of functions
-`do_initialize` and `do_terminate`.
-Those function manages the state of the
+The functions `do_initialize` and `do_terminate` handle initialization and termination processes.
+These functions manage the state of the Bluetooth controller.
-bluetooth controller.

-> **Important:** It is unnecessary to initialize or terminate the hci transport
-in those function because it is handled by the base class.
-The HCI transport is
-initialized right before the call to `do_initialize` and is terminated right
+<span class="notes">**Note:** It is unnecessary to initialize or terminate the HCI transport in those function because it is handled by the base class.
+The HCI transport is initialized right before the call to `do_initialize` and is terminated right
-after the call to `do_terminate`.
+after the call to `do_terminate`.</span>

 ##### Memory pool

-The implementation of the function `get_buffer_pool_description` in the base
-class will return a buffer of 1040 bytes divided in different memory pools:
+The function `get_buffer_pool_description` in the base class returns a buffer of 1040 bytes divided in different memory pools:

 | Chunk size (bytes) | Number of chunks |
 |--------------------|------------------|